Four Seasons: Variations in American Vitalist Film Comedy

 Turning then to Steel Magnolias, let us consider how consistently as well as how variously it resorts to the forms of Bergsonian and Langerian humor, Langerian humor ultimately dominating.

 Steel Magnolias shimmers with Langerian Vitalism focused around six very alive, remarkably full female characters.
 Peter Travers of Rolling Stone calls the women “live wires.”
 They are affirmers of life—of babies, of holidays, of friendship, of fighting on.
 They are not quitters.
 They are adapters, defiers of death, and even more affirmers of life.
 Shelby loves babies, works in a hospital nursery, and wants most to bear a child, even though it might cost her own life.
 M’Lynn fights to keep Shelby alive, first in her disapproval of Shelby’s pregnancy, and then in her bedside vigil.
 Truvy is fighting for her marriage.
 Annelle is growing from rejection and devastation in marriage, trying on various new selves, becoming an expert “beauty technician.”
 Clairee is plunging into a whole new life in widowhood.
-Even Ouiser is a very lively cantankerous.
+Even Ouiser is very lively if cantankerous.
 All are alive, and all exhibit Langerian Vitalism.

 But this extraordinary display of Langerian vitalist humor would quickly grow thin and sentimental without a strong dose of Bergsonian Vitalism.
 In fact, the interplay of Langerian and Bergsonian Vitalism is one of the driving elements of the film.
 It illuminates the strains and harmonies of the relationships between men and women, dramatizing the particular strengths of women that men tend to lack.
 Langerian humor accents the life force; Bergsonian humor tempers Langerian and provides an antidote or a reality check to unrealistic optimism.
 Thus before examining more closely the four sub-forms of Langerian vitalist humor exhibited in Steel Magnolias, we need to look at the interplay of Langerian and Bergsonian vitalist humor into which the sub-forms are set.